MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 assigned to a transaction to determine the point of exchange.
 The shipping method will determine which tax schedule appears as a default schedule for the transaction.
-If you decided not to use the shipping method to determine the default tax schedule, the tax schedule assigned to the vendor’s purchase address or the customer’s ship to address will be the default tax schedule.
+If you decided not to use the shipping method to determine the default tax schedule, the tax schedule assigned to the vendor's purchase address or the customer's ship to address will be the default tax schedule.

 **Calculate Terms Discount Before Taxes** Mark this option to apply taxes only to the discounted amount, regardless of when the payment is actually